uiuc-focal-lab/LLMCert-C/README.md

-# QuaCer: Quantitative Certification of Knowledge Comprehension in LLMs
+# LLMCert-C: Quantitative Certification of Knowledge Comprehension in LLMs

 This repository contains code and resources to quantitatively certify the knowledge comprehension abilities of Large Language Models (LLMs).
 It hosts two main projects: